0xRafuSec/AD-Endpoint-and-Hardening-Lab/README.md

 ## 🚀 Getting Started

+> This is a documentation-focused lab showcasing real-world cybersecurity techniques and outcomes.
+It does not require installation or execution.

+To explore or replicate this lab manually:

-### For Active Directory Security Analysis
+### 🔍 Active Directory Attack Simulation
-1. **Visual Evidence**: Browse `/Active-Directory-Attack-Simulation/Screenshots/` for Event ID screenshots
+- **Visual Evidence**: Browse `/Active-Directory-Attack-Simulation/Screenshots/` for Event ID screenshots
-2. **Attack Simulation**: Review `/Active-Directory-Attack-Simulation/README.md` for methodology
+- **Attack Simulation Methodology**: Review `/Active-Directory-Attack-Simulation/README.md`
-3. **Technical Documentation**: Check `/Active-Directory-Attack-Simulation/Documentation/` for detailed analysis
+- **TTP Documentation**: See `/Active-Directory-Attack-Simulation/Documentation/` for event mapping and summaries
-4. **Scripts**: Explore `/Active-Directory-Attack-Simulation/Scripts/` for execution guides and custom tools
+- **Custom Scripts**: Located under `/Active-Directory-Attack-Simulation/Scripts/`

-### For Endpoint Hardening Review
+### 🛡️ Endpoint Hardening
-1. **Hardening Results**: Navigate to `/Endpoint-Hardening/README.md` for compliance overview
+- **Windows & Kali CIS Compliance**: Check `/Endpoint-Hardening/README.md`
-2. **Detailed Analysis**: Review documentation in `/Endpoint-Hardening/Documentation/`
+- **Hardening Procedures**: Detailed in `/Endpoint-Hardening/Documentation/`
-3. **Visual Proof**: Check `/Endpoint-Hardening/Screenshots/` for Wazuh SCA dashboards

-Each folder contains comprehensive documentation with setup instructions, methodologies, and findings.
+- **Compliance Dashboards**: Found in `/Endpoint-Hardening/Screenshots/`

+This project is ideal for blue teamers, SOC analysts, and cybersecurity learners interested in real-world MITRE ATT&CK simulation, event ID correlation, and benchmark-based hardening.

 ## 📊 Results Summary